 Buckley Country Day Camp — Roslyn

-Buckley works with parents to customize the perfect summer experience for their child.
-Parents choose a session length of between two and eight weeks, and the weeks do not have to be consecutive in case a vacation is planned.
-Buckley even offers a Parent & Child camp for 18-30 month olds.
-As children age, parents can tailor the camp programs to better suit the needs and interests of their child, including science, Lego building, dance, performing arts, and more.
-Buckley offers a CIT program for older campers, and has extensive indoor and outdoor facilities so a rainy day is not likely to ruin the fun.
+Buckley works with parents to customize an ideal summer experience for children.
+Parents choose a session length of between two and eight weeks, and the weeks do not have to be consecutive.
+Buckley even offers a Parent & Child camp for 18-30-month-olds.
+Parents can tailor camp programs to better suit the needs and interests of children as they age, including science, Lego building, dance, performing arts, and more.
+Buckley offers a counselor-in-training (CIT) program for older campers, and has extensive indoor and outdoor facilities, so a rainy day is not likely to ruin the fun.

-Three pools highlight the 15-acre campus at Camp Jacobson.
+Three heated pools highlight the 15-acre campus at Camp Jacobson in Old Westbury.

-Three heated pools, tennis courts, playing fields, and a rope-climbing adventure course await campers on this 15-acre campus run by the Sid Jacobson JCC.
-This camp prides itself on a low staff-child ratio and its inclusion of community-service projects and trips.
+Three heated pools, tennis courts, playing fields, and a rope-climbing adventure course await campers at this 15-acre campus run by the Sid Jacobson JCC.
+This camp prides itself on a low staff-to-child ratio and its inclusion of community service projects and trips.
 Campers must enroll for a minimum of two weeks with any number of additional weeks (up to eight) possible.
-Financial assistance may be available.
+Financial assistance is possible.
 This camp also offers a Teen Leadership program.

-Camps 'R' Us — Multiple locations, including Baldwin, Bellmore, Farmingdale, Hicksville, Syosset, and Valley Stream
+Camps 'R' Us — Multiple locations, including Baldwin, Bellmore, East Rockaway, Farmingdale, Hicksville, Syosset, and Valley Stream

-Camps 'R' Us operates at some of the top independent schools on Long Island and bill itself as the perfect choice for working parents.
+Camps 'R' Us operates at some of the top independent schools on Long Island and bills itself as the ideal choice for working parents.
 All camps include state-of-the-art facilities and playing fields.
-The camp offers a mix of activities and a travel program for older teens.
+Camps offer a mix of activities and a travel program for older teens.
 Parents can enroll children in three- or five-day sessions from one to eight weeks.

 Coleman Country Day Camp — Merrick